adampgiles/CI_PP2_BM/README.md

 The website consists of six sections with thirteen features.

 ### Media Controls
-- Situated in a persistant position at the top of the page.
+- Situated in a persistent position at the top of the page.
 - Contains the playback button, tempo control and kit selection.
 - The playback button can be clicked to Play or Stop the loop playback.
 - The Tempo control consists of a number input and refresh button.
 The number input changes the tempo value, which is in beats per minute.
 The tempo can then be updated by clicking the refresh button.
 The tempo value is limited between 60 and 200.
-A tootip shows this range when entering a value and when clicking refresh, the tooltip shows that the tempo has been updated.
+A tooltip shows this range when entering a value and when clicking refresh, the tooltip shows that the tempo has been updated.
 - The Kit selection area consists of a dropdown with 4 options.
 These 4 options change the drum sounds on each of the drum sequencer tracks.
 Selecting an option immediately updates the sounds.
 - Meets user stories: 1, 2, 3, 7, 8, 9.